 Experienced New Jersey Attorneys Assist Sexual Harassment Victims

-Skilled litigators pursue maximum compensation for clients
+Skilled litigators pursue maximum compensation for clients in NJ

 Sexual harassment in the workplace isn’t just demeaning — it’s against the law.
 This type of misconduct directly assaults a person’s dignity in a number of ways.
 Employees may be pressured into performing sexual acts against their will or be punished for refusing to submit to sexual advances.
 Acts motivated by gender or sex also may create unwanted and offensive attention, embarrass employees, make it difficult to work, or make the workplace intolerable.
 At Deutsch Atkins, P.C. in Hackensack, we aggressively pursue relief for employees subjected to this kind of mistreatment and work tirelessly to hold the wrongdoers accountable.
 As one of New Jersey’s largest plaintiffs’ employment law firms, our sexual harassment attorneys have the knowledge and resources to take on powerful interests and obtain substantial compensation at trial and through settlements for our clients.